Beijing Shopping Guide - Markets and Bazaars in Beijing

 This is the most infamous market in Beijing.
 It is reported the city’s third main tourist

-the Forbidden City and the Great Wall.
+attraction after the Forbidden City and the Great Wall.
 Housed in a four-story building

 next to its original location, some 20,000 shoppers a day visit to snap up famous brand